 After digestion, glucose passes into the bloodstream, where it is used by cells for growth and energy.
 For glucose to get into cells, insulin must be present.
-Insulin is a hormone produced by the pancreas, a large gland behind the stomach.
+Insulin is another hormone that is produced by the pancreas, a large gland located behind the stomach.

 When we eat, the pancreas automatically produces the right amount of insulin to move glucose from blood into our cells.
-In people with diabetes, however, the pancreas either produces little or no insulin, or the cells do not respond appropriately to the insulin that is produced.
-Glucose builds up in the blood, overflows into the urine, and passes out of the body in the urine.
-Thus, the body loses its main source of fuel even though the blood contains large amounts of glucose.
-That is why is crucial for diabetics to test and monitor blood glucose levels.
+In people with diabetes, however, the pancreas either produces too little or no insulin, or the cells do not respond appropriately to the insulin that is produced.
+Glucose then builds up in the blood, is filtered out in the kidneys, and passes out of the body in the urine.
+Thus, the body loses its main source of fuel even, though the blood contains large amounts of glucose.
+That is why it is crucial for diabetics to monitor blood glucose levels.

 Diabetes is widely recognized as one of the leading causes of death and disability in the United States.
-Diabetes is associated with long-term complications that affect almost every part of the body.
-The disease often leads to blindness, heart and blood vessel disease, stroke, kidney failure, amputations, and diabetic nerve damage.
-Uncontrolled diabetes can complicate pregnancy, and birth defects are more common in babies born to women with diabetes.
+This condition is associated with long-term complications that affect almost every part of the body.
+It often leads to blindness, heart and blood vessel disease, stroke, kidney failure, amputations, and diabetic nerve damage.

 In 2012, diabetes cost the United States $245 billion.
-Indirect costs, including disability payments, time lost from work, and premature death, totaled $69 billion; direct medical costs for diabetes care, including hospitalizations, medical care, and treatment supplies, totaled $176 billion.
+Indirect costs, including disability payments, time lost from work, and premature death, totaled $69 billion, and direct medical costs for diabetes care, including hospitalizations, medical care, and treatment supplies, totaled $176 billion.

 Type 1 Diabetes

 Type 1 diabetes is an autoimmune disease.
-An autoimmune disease results when the body's system for fighting infection (the immune system) turns against a part of the body.
+This condition results when the body's system for fighting infection (the immune system) turns against a part of the body.
 In diabetes, the immune system attacks and destroys the insulin-producing beta cells in the pancreas.
 The pancreas then produces little or no insulin.
 A person who has type 1 diabetes must take insulin daily to live.

 At present, scientists do not know exactly what causes the body's immune system to attack the beta cells, but they believe that autoimmune, genetic, and environmental factors, possibly viruses, are involved.
 Type 1 diabetes accounts for about 5 to 10 percent of diagnosed diabetes in the United States.